CAST-Extend/com.castsoftware.imaging.kubernetessetup/README.md

 ```

-Create required Permanent Volumes and Permanent Volumes Claims
+Create Permanent Volumes and Permanent Volumes Claims
 ```
 # Create Permanent Volumes:
+# A sample implementation based on "local" Persistent Volume type is provided
+# in img-cluster-config folder.
-# -> before proceeding, edit each pv-*.yaml file in img-cluster-config folder
+# To use it, edit each pv-*.yaml file to adjust the physical path as well as
-#    to adjust volumes physical path and node name in the nodeAffinity section
+# the node name in the nodeAffinity section

 kubectl apply -f pv-datadir.yaml -f pv-importdir.yaml -f pv-logdir.yaml